The Naked Soul of Sweet Jones

-The Naked Soul of Sweet Jones is the third solo studio album by American rapper Pimp C. It was released through Rap-A-Lot Records and Universal Motown Records on October 5, 2010, making it his first posthumous solo release.
+The Naked Soul of Sweet Jones is the third solo studio album by American rapper Pimp C. It was released through J. Prince Entertainment, Rap-A-Lot Records, and Fontana Distribution on October 5, 2010, making it his first posthumous solo release.
 The album features guest appearances from Bun B, Da Underdawgz, BankRoll Jonez, Bub, Chamillionaire, Cory Mo, Drake, E-40, Hezeleo, Ivory P., Jazze Pha, J-Dawg, Lil' Boosie, Rick Ross, Slim Thug, The Gator Mane, Too $hort, Webbie and Young Jeezy.

 The album debuted at number 25 on the Billboard 200, and has sold 18,000 units in its first week in the United States.